Högskolan i Skövde

 National Category

-Production Engineering, Human Work Science and Ergonomics Computer Vision and Robotics (Autonomous Systems) Language Technology (Computational Linguistics)
+Production Engineering, Human Work Science and Ergonomics Computer graphics and computer vision Natural Language Processing

 Research subject